BarryLabs/Realms/README.md

 environment as customized programs and services as well as fully configured machines for a number of different tasks.
-This project should then also allow a simple format to quickly customize like-systems and build new machines while maintaining the best security posture possible.
+This project should then also allow a simple format to quickly customize like-systems and build new machines while maintaining a solid security posture.

 Many of these machines are servers highlighted in the table below however my workflow exists in my daily drivers _Abyss_ and _Yggdrasil_.